Kangerlussuaq: Sondrestrom Upper Atmospheric Research Facility

 The site of the former Sondrestrom Upper Atmospheric Research Facility.

 From 1982 to 2018, an ionospheric and atmospheric research facility known as the Sondrestrom Upper Atmospheric Research Facility was situated at about 15 km west of Kangerlussuaq.
 It was commonly known as Kellyville.
 It was operated by SRI International for the U.S. National Science Foundation and the Danish Meteorological Institute.
 The facility was host to more than 20 instruments, the majority of which provide unique and complementary information about the arctic upper atmosphere.
 The centerpiece instrument of the facility was an L band incoherent scatter (IS) radar with a 32 m fully steerable antenna.
 It was transported from Alaska to Kangerlussuaq in 1983.
+It also hosts one of the SAR/GALILEO Reference and Calibration Beacons that continuously end to end tests the system for the Emergency position-indicating radio beacons of COSPAS-SARSAT.

 The station buildings were demolished in 2023, but the dish remains in place.
 The University of New Brunswick plans to take over the site in 2025 and build a new ionospheric research facility.